 Captain Neal Holland, Founder, Producer and Author

-Neal is the Founder and Producer of the EAL Radio Show Website from the mid 2010 to where it has grown, since it came online January
+Neal is the Founder and Producer of the EAL Radio Show and Website from the mid 2010s to where it has grown, since it came online January

 2011 to the present.

-The show began with a single member (Neal) until today's membership of listeners from zero to an average of nearly 1000 per Episode and come from over 40 countries around the world.
-He has written nearly all of the 313 scripts and programs and feels more comfortable writing than behind the microphone.
+The broadcast began with a single member (Neal) until today's membership of listeners from zero to an average of nearly 1000 per Episode.
+His Radio Show members come from over 40 countries around the world.
+Neal has written nearly all of the 344 scripts and programs and feels more comfortable writing than behind the microphone.
 Neal loved Eastern immensely and to that extent donates his free time to carrying the legacy to our future generation by broadcasting and hour Monday evening program and on Thursday afternoons, an half-hour program.

 employed as an Eastern Pilot and began his tenure February 11, 1963 and retired March, 1989.
 He flew

 the aircrafts: CV440, L188, B727, B757, A300, L1011 and had extensive airline experience and a great passion for flying.
 He was also the former Editor of the REPAtee magazine for the Retired Eastern Pilots Association for many years.

 Certificate and a Flight Instructor Certificate as well as the Airline